 Veronica’s work has been exhibited across North America and is found in private and corporate collections world-wide, including a Reservation in Northern Ontario and the personal collection of Landon Pearson (activist for the rights of children and former Prime Minister Lester B. Pearson’s daughter-in-law).
 She is the recipient of the Federation of Canadian Artists Tinyan Chan Award, the Fortis Alberta TD Mayor’s Night Professional Artist Award and was also recognized for her contribution to the growth of arts and culture in Alberta through several nominations including the Lieutenant Governor of Alberta Distinguished Artist and Soul of Airdrie.

 Her goal is to create a visual story.
 Inspired by the urban and natural environments around her home studio which is nestled in the foothills of the Rocky Mountains along with memories of her youth, she combines symbols, imagery and vibrant colour.
-Through the use of opaque and transparent acrylic glazes, stamping, spray painting, utilizing her hands as well as a variety of unique tools and drawing with her brush, she utilizes many layers to create her visual stories.
-Her images are an endeavor to capture the essence of Canada.
+Through the use of opaque and transparent acrylic glazes, brayers, airbrush, hands and drawing with her brush, she utilizes many layers to create her stories.
+Her images are an endeavor to evoke feeling and engage conversation.